-In order to track our glucose metabolism we monitor fasting blood glucose, fasting insulin, Hb1Ac & fructosamin in our quarterly blood draws.
+To track our glucose metabolism we monitor fasting blood glucose, fasting insulin, HbA1c & fructosamine in our quarterly blood draws.

-However, in order to make informed decisions we have to be aware of certain widespread misconceptions and some lesser known facts.
+However, to make informed decisions we have to be aware of certain widespread misconceptions and some lesser known facts.

 Monitoring the trend is important

 Conventional medicine uses arbitrary thresholds to classify people into healthy, pre-diabetic and diabetic.
 This is not really helpful.
 If a fasting blood glucose of 140 makes us diabetic, a level of 139 will not make us any healthier.
 In addition to the actual levels, we look out whether any of our values creeps upwards over time.

 HbA1c is not a reliable marker for diabetes

 HbA1c is supposed to measure the average level of blood glucose over a three months period by assessing how much of the blood cell's protein hemoglobin has bound to sugar molecules and formed AGEs.
 Since its value is in direct relation to the average lifetime of our blood cells, HbA1c can vary vastly from one person to another.
 On average the lifetime is 90 days, but the blood cells of diabetics turnover in as few as 80 days, while they live as long as 140 days in non-diabetics.
 At the same average level of blood sugar a shorter average lifetime of blood cells directly translates to a lower HbA1c, since the cells have less time to accumulate glycated hemoglobin proteins.